 - LP gas regulators must always be installed with the diaphragm vent facing downward.
 Regulators are equipped with a protective cover.
-Make sure that the regulator vent faces downward and that the cover is kept in place to minimize vent blockage which could result in excessive gas pressure causing fire or explosion. - The following warning label is located in the cooking area to remind you to provide an adequate supply of fresh air for combustion.
+Make sure that the regulator vent faces downward and that the cover is kept in place to minimize vent blockage which could result in excessive gas pressure causing fire or explosion. - The following warning label has been located in the cooking area to remind you to provide an adequate supply of fresh air for combustion.

-IT IS NOT SAFE TO USE COOKING
+IT IS NOT SAFE TO USE COOKING APPLIANCES FOR COMPOST HEATING

-COORING APPLIANCES NEED FRESH AIR FOR SAFE OPERATION.
+COOKING APPLIANCES NEED FRESH AIR FOR SAFE OPERATION.

-1. OPEN GYERHEAD VENT OR TURN ON EXHAUST FAN AND, 2.
+1. OPEN CYERHEAD VENT OR TURN ON EXHAUST FAN AND: 2.
 OPEN WINDOW.

-Unlike homes, the oxygen supply inside a recreational vehicle is limited due to its size.
+Unlike large homes, the oxygen supply inside a recreational vehicle is limited due to its size.
 To avoid danger of asphyxiation, provide proper ventilation when using the gas rangetop or gas oven.
 It is especially important that the gas oven and range top not be used for comfort heating.
 Danger of asphyxiation is greater when these appliances are used for long periods of time.